opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

 [2019-10-18T16:52:51,395][DEBUG][o.e.i.r.TransportReindexAction] [node1] Freed [1] contexts
 ```

 The DEBUG and TRACE levels are extremely verbose.
-If you enable one to troubleshoot a problem, disable it after you finish.
+If you enable either one to troubleshoot a problem, disable it after you finish.

 Other ways of changing log levels exist.